-The Bible tells us that Jerusalem, not Rome, is the true "whore" of Revelation.
-In the future Jerusalem, the "City of Peace," will be the city of a great false peace.
-It will be a center of power, much like ancient Babylon, and will once again go a whoring as she did so many times in Old Testament days.
+The Bible tells us that future Jerusalem, not Rome, is the true "whore" of Revelation.
+In the future Jerusalem, the 'City of Peace' will be the city of a great false peace.
+It will be a center of power much like ancient Babylon and will once again go a 'whoring' as she did so many times in Old Testament days.
 At this future time Israel will have abandoned its current democratic form of government and will once again be a theocratic monarchy, ruled by kings and ruling with the kings of the earth.
 Now, I know that you may find this to be shocking and hard to believe.
 After all, we all think of Jerusalem as the heart of the holy land and the place where the Lord Jesus Christ will someday reign (and He will), but not before He avenges Himself on the city that rejected the Lamb of God and nailed Him to a tree outside the city walls.

 How do we know for sure that Jerusalem is the "woman" spoken of?
 Consider this undeniable truth: In the Bible God says that Babylon, the mother of harlots, is responsible for shedding specific holy blood:

-And the only city on the face of the Earth that meets that criteria, according to the Bible, is the city of Jerusalem:
+And the only city on the face of the Earth that meets those criteria, according to the Bible, is the city of Jerusalem:

 I know that some of you will find this revelation troubling.
 That is understandable, since we know that God has not finished dealing with or completely forsaken the children of Israel.
 Paul testified to this truth: